 This is proved by the occurrence of identical flaws on stamps from individual units, printed by the two processes.
 In every instance, points of difference can be detected in such paired examples.
 This difference is very striking in the case of stamps from the top row of the 20 para sheet.
-On those printed by typography, the upper surface of the outer frame line is "blown"; on the lithographs it is clear cut.
+On those printed by typography, the upper surface of the outer frame line is 'blown'; on the lithographs it is clear cut.

-Of the 20 para stamps printed by typography the majority show a diagonal split in the bottom outer frame line : this split has frequently been obliterated on the lithographs, as the result of retouching on the printing stone, and the frame line then appears intact.
+Of the 20 para stamps printed by typography the majority show a diagonal split in the bottom outer frame line: this split has frequently been obliterated on the lithographs, as the result of retouching on the printing stone, and the frame line then appears intact.
 Retouching in some instances has given rise to projections at the ends of the frame lines, or the shape of the line has been altered.
 In some cases the split has been partially concealed by the act of the lithographic transfer.

 In many of the lithographic prints, fine specks of colour appear on or outside the area of the design.
 The lithographs are essentially flat in appearance.
-In contrast, the typographs all show heaping of ink ("squash") at the margins of some of the lines of the design; on many stamps the design in colour has bitten deep into the surface of the paper.
-The growing ink crusts seen in the typographs are not represented on the lithographs, nor are the signs of damage to the stereos caused by the act of printing (extrinsic runnnig flaws).
-Therefore the lithographic transfers were probably before printing by typography began, but after the stereos had been arranged in the forme, as damage caused by tools used to adjust the position of the loose stereos (ertrinsic make-ready flaws) is exactly reproduced on the litho-Lithographic transfers have been recognized from so many graphs. stereos, widely distributed in the forme, that it seems likely the lithographic stones were laid down by transfers taken from the entire forme prepared by typography.
+In contrast, the typographs all show heaping of ink ('squash') at the margins of some of the lines of the design; on many stamps the design in colour has bitten deep into the surface of the paper.
+The growing ink crusts seen in the typographs are not represented on the lithographs, nor are the signs of damage to the stereos caused by the act of printing (extrinsic running flaws).
+Therefore the lithographic transfers were probably taken before printing by typography began, but after the stereos had been arranged in the forme, as damage caused by tools used to adjust the position of the loose stereos (extrinsic make-ready flaws) is exactly reproduced on the lithographs.
+Lithographic transfers have been recognized from so many stereos, widely distributed in the forme, that it seems likely the lithographic stones were laid down by transfers taken from the entire forme prepared for typography.

-It has not been possible to prove the existence of Lithographic Types, as defined by Dorning Beckton, derived from an original stone.
+It has not been possible to prove the existence of Lithographic Types, as denned by Doming Beckton, derived from an original stone.

-9. The 20 para lithographs can be recognized printed from three different stones, probably in sheets of the same form and dimensions as the typographs (200 stamps : in 20 horizontal rows of 10) :--- had properly fixed the design: prints blurred: mainly in shades of pale blue.
+9. The 20 para lithographs can be recognized printed from three different stones, probably in sheets of the same form and dimensions as the typographs (200 stamps: in 20 horizontal rows of 10):-

-Stone A. Very little touched up : bottom frame line usually split, as on the typographs.
-Used for printing before gumming of the stone
+Stone A. Very little touched up: bottom frame line usually split, as on the typographs.
+Used for printing before gumming of the stone had properly fixed the design: prints blurred: mainly in shades of pale blue.